Our behaviour has real costs.

 • Higher costs for consumers

-Common courtesy is free - but the cost of our incivility isn’t.
+Showing courtesy and respect is free - but the cost of our behaviour isn’t.

 *Source: Violent and Aggressive Behaviour in the Workplace, shopcare.org.nz, 2021